ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Avoid highly stimulating activities close to bedtime

-Consistency is more important than perfection.
-Over time, the brain begins to associate these routines with sleep.
+A consistent routine matters more than a perfect one.
+Over time, the brain begins to associate these cues with sleep.

 ADHD in children often affects both sleep and daytime behavior.
 Improving sleep quality is often one of the first and most effective steps in helping children show better focus, improved mood, and reduced behavioral difficulties during the day.